easymikey/lxc-tool/README.md

 ## About

-lxc-tool is tool to download with LXC images files.
+lxc-tool is tool to download LXC images files.

 ## Build